-Invited by Naantali Tourism Portal and Innastus I spent three wonderful days in a coastal town of Naantali that is often referred to as the sunniest town in Finland.
-Naantali is located on the West Coast of Finland, very near the harbour city of Turku.
+Invited by Naantali Tourism Portal and Innastus, I spent three lovely days in Naantali that is often referred to as the sunniest place in Finland.
+You’ll find Naantali on the West Coast of Finland, very near the harbour city of Turku.
 You might have heard the name of this town already before as it’s the official home for Moomins!
 Yes, Naantali is the place where you can find the world’s one and only Moominworld .

 Taking ‘the paths less travelled’ was worth it, once again, and those paths inspired me to share with you some of my best tips for a sunny summer walk in this coastal pearl called Naantali!

-Leave your car on FREE parking and explore Naantali by foot!
+Leave your car in the FREE parking and explore Naantali by foot!

 Take ‘The Love Trail’ and enjoy the view!

 On the way down you might want to stop at the rocks of the Copper Mountain.
-Scenic views will open on both sides of the trail, and it will be a top spot for photographing; On your right-hand side you’ll find an old air surveillance tower made of stones that dates back to Winter War.
-On your left-hand side you’ll have a beautiful view to the sea towards Kultaranta, the summer house of the Finnish president, and towards the town centre and the marina.
+Scenic views will open on both sides of the trail, and it will be a top spot for photographing; On your right-hand side, you’ll find an old air surveillance tower made of stones, which dates back to Winter War.
+On your left-hand side, you’ll have a beautiful view of the sea towards Kultaranta, the summer house of the Finnish president, and towards the town centre and the marina.